madhavkhoslaa/madhavkhoslaa.github.io/content/draft/FunctionalRust.md

 ```
 2
 ```
-We cacn observe here that variable b is accessable inside of closure a, so we can conclude that a closure shares the same scope as the parent.
+We can observe here that variable b is accessible inside of closure a, so we can conclude that a closure shares the same scope as the parent.
-## Phew, alot of stuff to learn.
+## Phew, a lot of stuff to learn.
 Let's break down what I wrote down
-1. Closures are funtions that are inside a function and hence share the same scope as the parent function.
+1. Closures are functions that are inside a function and hence share the same scope as the parent function.
-2. The are "Pythonic" in a way that they do not need type signatures but instead the compiler gives it a signature based off the type of arguments on the first call.
+2. They are "Pythonic" in a way that they do not need type signatures but instead the compiler gives it a signature based on the type of arguments on the first call.

 # Moving values inside closures.